 The telecommunications industry is at the heart of technological growth and digital transformation.
-The industry is huge, with 54 telecommunications companies being listed on the Forbes Global 2000 list, accounting for more than $3.4 trillion in assets and almost $1.5 trillion in income in 2020.
+The industry is huge.
+54 telecommunications companies are listed on the Forbes Global 2000 list.
+They account for more than $3.4 trillion in assets and almost $1.5 trillion in income in 2020.

 The potential of AI in the telecom industry is immense.
 By taking advantage of this technology, organizations can create supplementary revenue streams using business niches they had not even thought could be profitable.
-As the demand for higher quality telecom services and a better customer experience grows, service providers need to look for smarter, more powerful and more innovative technologies to retain their customers.
+The demand for higher quality telecom services and a better customer experience grows.
+Therefore, service providers need to look for smarter, more powerful and more innovative technologies to retain their customers.

 Today, artificial intelligence is everywhere.
-It is used to recognize your online activity patterns and recommend what you should buy next, to understand what you are saying to virtual assistants such as Amazon’s Alexa and Apple’s Siri, to detect spam or fraud, and to carry out a myriad of other activities.
+It is used to recognize your online activity patterns and recommend what you should buy next.
+Also to understand what you are saying to virtual assistants such as Amazon’s Alexa and Apple’s Siri.
+To detect spam or fraud, and to carry out a myriad of other activities.

 Artificial intelligence is a rather poorly understood concept.
-Opinion surveys, conducted by Deloitte, show that even business front runners lack a comprehensive understanding of AI, and that a significant percentage of the generic public confuse AI with super-powerful robots or devices with high intelligence.
+Opinion surveys, conducted by Deloitte, show that even business front runners lack a comprehensive understanding of AI.
+That a significant percentage of the generic public confuse AI with super-powerful robots or devices with high intelligence.
 And, due to the ambiguity of the term, technology pessimists conspire that AI will conquer humanity, suppress personal freedom, and destroy our world.